Cressida: Shakespeare

 Cressida becomes increasingly affected by her own qualities, saying 'I show more craft than love' (line 124).
 She begs to be allowed to leave, but Troilus and Pandarus want her to stay, so that they can marry to immediate effect.
 She seems to prophesise her own failings, repeating the word 'false' seven times before Pandarus 'seals' the match.
 In Act 4 Scene 2 we see the couple on the morning after their first night together.
 They are euphoric, but Cressida does not want Troilus to leave her, showing an awareness of her own vulnerability in that moment.
 On line 20, she says 'you men will never tarry' as he begins to contemplate leaving.
 Pandarus enters and cracks some jokes about how she had now lost her innocence, and Cressida is flustered.
 Once Troilus and Cressida are dressed, Aeneas visits in a panic to say that for the return of one of Troy's men from the Greeks, Antenor, they must trade Cressida over to Diomedes, a Greek general.
 Cressida becomes an object to trade, and Troilus does nothing to prevent the sad event, though he is miserable for it.
 In Act 4 Scene 4 Cressida is informed of the plans to trade her to the Greeks.
 Troilus gives her his sleeve as a love token and she gives him a glove.
 Their relationship becomes an inversion of Paris and Helen's.
 Diomedes enters and Cressida is handed over.

 In the following scene we again see Cressida in a less vulnerable state.
 Although she is now being led through the Greek encampment by Diomedes, surrounded by men, she engages with the men, Ulysses in particular, with defensive banter.
 Ulysses predicts her behaviour using coarse phrases such as "sluttish spoils".
 Act 5 Scene 2 is the most poignant scene containing Cressida, and the most memorable.
-Troilus has crept into the camp and is accompanied by Ulysses, and they are watch the scene unfolding between Diomedes and Cressida unnoticed.
-Thersites is also present and unseen, the clown of dark humour making distasteful comments exaggerating the sexual inference of what he sees.
+Troilus has crept into the camp and is accompanied by Ulysses, and they watch the scene unfolding between Diomedes and Cressida unnoticed.
+Thersites is also present and unseen, the clown of dark humour making distasteful comments exaggerating the sexual implications of what he sees.
 Cressida flirts with Diomedes, yet is occasionally struck by guilt.
 She appears to lust after him, even giving him Troilus's sleeve as a love token, though quickly tries to retrieve it from him in a struggle, offering her own body in trade.
 Diomedes insists he will have both.
 He exits, having planned a return visit.
-Troilus is mad with jealousy and anger throughout the scene, but she never realises he is close by.
+Troilus is mad with jealousy and anger throughout the scene, but Cressida never realises he is close by.
 Her final lines of the play are: